lyntan01/Orbital-Project/README.md

 * **Admin Authentification**

-All username beginning with *Admin* (e.g. Admin1) will be automatically registered as an admin user.
+All usernames beginning with *Admin* (e.g. Admin1) will be automatically registered as an admin user.
 To ensure only authorised personnels have access to admin functionalities, those who are attempting to register as admin users will be brought to a page where they would be required to enter a pin (i.e. 1234). (see below)

 ![Screenshot 2021-07-20 at 12.59.13 AM](/assets/Screenshot%202021-07-20%20at%2012.59.13%20AM.png)

 Note:
 * All fields must be filled in to register for an account.
 * Each username can only be used by one user.
 If user is alerted that username already exists, please use a different username.
+* "Admin" prefix is case-sensitive.

 Navigate back to the feature list: [2.1 Public Features](#21-public-features)